imjohnzakkam/Competitive-Programming/README.md

 * [Facebook Hacker Cup](https://www.facebook.com/hackercup/)
 * [ACM ICPC](https://icpc.baylor.edu/) This is also top level

 Cracking a coding contest is all about participation.
-Anyone won't get first prize in their first participation.
+No one will get first prize in their first participation.
 All you've to have is patience